callmeufu/prison_environmental_justice/daymet_air_temp/README.md

 ## Air Temperature Processing and Analysis
 [Daymet](https://daymet.ornl.gov/overview) is a data product derived from a collection of algorithms and computer software designed to interpolate and extrapolate from daily meteorological observations to produce gridded estimates of daily weather parameters.
 Weather parameters generated include daily surfaces of minimum and maximum temperature, precipitation, vapor pressure, radiation, snow water equivalent, and day length produced on a 1 km x 1 km gridded surface.
 The choice of Daymet for air temperature was selected because it is high in spatial resolution and offers spatially continuous measurements up to the most recently completed calendar year.

-The primary code for this analysis is <here>
+The primary code for this analysis is in the [output](./Output) folder

 1. **Global Variables:**
 - Defined variables for the date range (first_day_summer and last_day_summer), the start and end years (begin_year and end_year), and placeholder variables (prisons_shapes, time_series, csv_writer) used across functions.
 2. **Temperature Conversion and Heat Estimation:**